johntango/BostonCityD/README.md

-# Boston City Data Exercise
+# Boston City Data Exercise Solution
 ## Goal is to understand where Boston City spends its money
 ### You are given a url where you can get the data
 ### url = "https://pollysnips.s3.amazonaws.com/bostonEmployeeSalaries.json"